 The desktop app keeps files and folders on your users' computers synchronized with the cloud.
 They can choose the folders in Oracle Content and Experience that they want to sync, including folders that are shared with them, so they always have access to the current versions of their content folders and assets.
 They can also add files and folders into their desktop folder, and they'll automatically be added to Oracle Content and Experience.

-Your users can set notifications, letting them know when there's activity in conversations they participate in, and they can share files and folders, just like they do in the web interface.
+The desktop app also enables users to set notifications, letting them know when there's activity in conversations they participate in, and they can share files and folders, just like they do in the web interface.

-To take your user experience even further, integrate Oracle Content and Experience with your other business applications.
+To take your user experience even further, integrate Oracle Content and Experience with your other business applications, such as Oracle Process Cloud Service or custom applications.